rbleattler/mdop-docs/mdop/appv-v5/planning-for-using-app-v-with-office.md

 ---
-title: Planning for Using App-V with Office
+title: Planning for Using App-V 5.0 with Office
-description: Planning for Using App-V with Office
+description: Planning for Using App-V 5.0 with Office.
 author: aczechowski
 ms.reviewer:
 manager: dansimp